Kitchen Tools: Buying Guide, Reviews, And Ratings

 The size of a pot or pan is taken by measuring the inside diameter across the top.

-12" Stainless Steel Frying Pan - This is the workhorse of the kitchen.
-Again, 12" All-Clad Fry Pan is the choice.
+12" Stainless Steel Frying Pan — This is the workhorse of the kitchen.
+Again the All-Clad is my choice.
 Not cheap, but it will last a lifetime.
 See the description above.

 8" Nonstick Frying Pan — Non-stick surfaces scratch and wear off, so I go cheap for these and throw them away every five years or so.
 I don't use them often, but they are perfect for omelets.
 Get them at your supermarket.
 Go for the heaviest one you can find with sloped sides which makes sliding an omelet off easier, and check the way the handle is attached.
 They are usually screwed on.
 Make sure it looks sturdy.